The-Foreigners/The-Foreigners.github.io/_posts/726-1-3-1-Letters-From-Ailla.md

 Simon certainly looked cross as that, and I got the distinct impression that whatever Simon had told this man, it was supposed to be secret.
 But Primo seemed nice enough, even if unclean.

-I went to the temple to ask Rector Abramo about this, and me a young lady instead.
+I went to the temple to ask Rector Abramo about this, and met a young lady instead.
 Misha, she gave her name.
 She was cold and distant to me and said Rector Abramo was lost in meditation.
 I saw Abramo pacing through the temple in the shadows behind her and called out to him, but he didn't respond and Misha asked me to leave.

 I do not like her.
 Where did she come from?